There are two critical components when considering how to choose an LTC plan:

-Speak with a Long Term Care Specialist to find out if you qualify for premium discounts for long term care insurance.
-An LTC specialist will know how to get you the discounts you deserve.
+Speak with a Long Term Care Insurance Specialist to find out if you qualify for premium discounts for long term care insurance.
+An LTC Insurance Specialist will know how to get you the discounts you deserve.

 You may be eligible to receive premium discounts based on:

 - Marital or domestic partner status (subject to carrier definitions)

 - Multiple family members applying with the same carrier

 - Your employer offering coverage at group rates